learn-co-curriculum/hs-arrays-hashes-todo/README.md

 ###HASH:

 1. Create a hash that describes your house.
-You'll want to store data relating to the number of bedrooms, number of bathrooms, type of house (apartment, condo, town house, house, etc), and size of house.
+You'll want to store data relating to the number of bedrooms, number of bathrooms, type of house (apartment, condo, town house, house, etc), and size of house in square feet.
 You'll also want to store your hash in a variable.

 2. Iterate over your house hash to print out the key value pairs.